raibtoffoletto/minecraft-server-install/README.md

 # minecraft-server-install
-> Simple script to help install a vanilla minecraft server in debian/ubuntu systems (**Ubuntu 18.04 LTS** recommended).
+> Simple script to help install a vanilla minecraft server in debian/ubuntu systems
-> It installs a version of Batty's coordinates by default.
+> (**Ubuntu 18.04 LTS** recommended).
 >
-> To  operate the server properly as an admin, be sure to know your minecraft UUID and your exact
+> To  operate the minecraftserver properly as an admin, be sure to know your minecraft UUID and your exact
 > USERNAME before the install.
 If you don't know it, then have a look at the usercache.json file after
 > login in and reinstall the server.
 >